-Let’s take a look at a few Sheepadoodle and Bernedoodle facts to clear any misconceptions you may have.
+Let’s look at a few Sheepadoodle and Bernedoodle facts to clarify any misconceptions.
 You might think that all big Doodles must act the same.

 These two breeds share half a common lineage, but their other halves make them unique.

 Breeding And Origins